-- a) Once the member reaches the United Kingdom normal minimum pension age, which is currently age 55 (unless certain ill health conditions are met or if the withdrawal would be deemed to be an 'authorised member payment' from a United Kingdom pension fund (in terms of the United Kingdom Finance Act)); and - b) Subject to any other terms and conditions as agreed or as determined by the United Kingdom pension fund as being necessary or desirable or in the member's interests or the Scheme's interests having regard to applicable laws and HM Revenue & Customs (HMRC) requirements.
+- a.
+Once the member reaches the United Kingdom normal minimum pension age, which is currently age 55 and changing to age 57 from 6 April 2028 (unless certain ill health conditions are met or if the withdrawal would be deemed to be an 'authorised member payment' from a United Kingdom pension fund (in terms of the United Kingdom Finance Act)); and - b.
+Subject to any other terms and conditions as agreed or as determined by the United Kingdom pension fund as being necessary or desirable or in the member's interests or the Scheme's interests having regard to applicable laws and HM Revenue & Customs (HMRC) requirements.